-To enter details of the media IP and RTP port range on the external interface to be used in the server flow.
+To enter details of the media IP and RTP port range on the external interface to be used in the server flow for DIDWW Outbound SIP trunk:

-- Select Add Media Interface and enter details in the pop-up menu. - In the Name field enter a descriptive name for the external media interface. - For IP Address, select the B1\External media interface IP address defined in Section 7.2. - Select Port Range, enter 35000-40000. - Click Finish.
+- Select Add and enter details in the pop-up menu. - In the Name field enter a descriptive name for the external media interface. - For Media IP, select the B1_External media interface IP address for DIDWW Outbound SIP trunk defined in Section 7.2.
+IP address 192.168.122.57 was used in the test configuration. - Select Port Range, enter 35000-40000. - Click Finish.